Employee Spotlight: Get to Know the Team

 We are solely there to do our part in preserving and protecting the environment.

 My first job growing up as kid was a cook at Pizza Hut, here in Timmins.
 At the time I was about 15 years old when I started there.
-However, I still enjoy eating there from time to time.

 If I were able to pickup a new skill in an instant, it would most likely be having the ability to not get stuck at all while snowmobiling in 5+ feet of snow.

-“Well, here goes nothing.”
+“”Well, here goes nothing.”

 One thing I would like to do within the next year would be to go on a fly in hunting or fishing trip, mostly because I have never had the opportunity to be on a float plane before and because I truly believe it would be an amazing experience to do what I love in such remote locations.